scribbletune/scribbletune.com/_pages/channel.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/scribbletune/1.9.4/scribbletune.js"></script>
 ```

 Before you can create a channel, you must create a [session](/documentation/browser/session).

 ```
-const session = scribble.session();
+const session = new scribble.Session();
 ```

-Now you can add channels to this session.
+You can either pass an array of channels to that or you can add them individually.

 ```
 const kickChannel = session.createChannel({